RichardNeat/fun-review-day-pip/README.md

 anatUser.currentBalance; // 12.86
 ```

+`Now move on to the first recursion problem`

 It must have a `createNewPot` method which will add a new property to the `pots` property with a key for the type of the pot being created and an object containing the `potBalance`:

 ```js